thecodejs/random-keyboard-mouse/README.md

 # Random Keyboard Mouse

-Trigger keyboard and mouse randomly
+Trigger keyboard and mouse randomly in Windows.

 -------------